-Bose QuietComfort 35 II, $349: Bose QuietComfort 35 II were strategically engineered to drown out your environmental noises and enhance the sound of your audio.
+Bose QuietComfort 35 II were strategically engineered to drown out your environmental noises and enhance the sound of your audio.
 They’re even equipped with Google Assistant and Amazon Alexa to give you instant access to playlists, podcasts, the news, and more, all hands free.
 And they’re enabled with Bose AR, an inaugural audio augmented reality platform.
-Listen for up to 20 hours unplugged—that’ll cover even the longest flight.
+Listen for up to 20 hours unplugged.

-AKG N60NC, $129: AKG’s N60NC headphones are among the most compact noise-canceling options on the market.
-They fold flat, making them an ideal option to carry onto flights.
+AKG’s N60NC headphones are among the most compact noise-canceling options on the market.
+They fold flat, making them an ideal option for easy storage.
 And, despite their slimmer size, they don’t compromise audio.
-The active noise cancellation technology and cushioning memory foam and protein leather material combine to reduce ambient noise while you’re traveling.
+The active noise cancellation technology and cushioning memory foam and protein leather material combine to reduce ambient noise.
 For up to 15 hours, you can access all of your audio wirelessly via Bluetooth.

-Jabra Elite 85h, $300: Engineered with SmartSound technology and HearThrough settings, Jabra’s Elite 85h headphones will keep your surroundings quiet and your audio crystal clear.
+Engineered with SmartSound technology and HearThrough settings, Jabra’s Elite 85h headphones will keep your surroundings quiet and your audio crystal clear.
 How does it work?
 If the Smart Active Noise Cancellation (ANC) detects unwanted background noises (based on your preferences set within the Jabra Sound+ app), it’ll switch itself on.
-With up to 36 hours of battery power on a single charge, even with ANC switched on, you’ll make it through the airport, your flight and then some.

 Scouted is internet shopping with a pulse.
 Follow us on Twitter and sign up for our newsletter for even more recommendations and exclusive content.
 Curious about a specific product?
 Let us know!
 Don’t forget to check out our coupon site to find great deals from your favorite brands.
 Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales.